jaredbwasserman/drift/README.md

    1. Max and min scale
    1. Scale increment
 1. Make ZoneAbilityFrame, ExtraActionButton1 have better handles
+1. Add "/drift reset" alias to "/driftreset" and maybe more commands

 ## Bugs
 1. Scaling Bugs